 As much as it might pain you to throw an entire loaf of bread away, eating moldy bread can make you pretty sick.
 Some bread molds produce poisonous mycotoxins which can have a serious negative effect on your body.
 Almost all molds have the ability to cause allergic and respiratory symptoms if you eat them or inhale them by getting to close.
 There could also be poisonous bugs growing alongside that fuzzy mold and bacteria.

-Visit a health care professional if you consume food that may have been contaminated with mold and you experience any of the following symptoms:
+There are some detoxification strategies you can take if you realize your mistake early on.
+But also visit a health care professional if you consume food that may have been contaminated with mold and you experience any of the following symptoms:

 - Runny nose